sara-filiaci/portfolio-gender-based-violence-analysis/README.md

 ## Project Objective

-The objective of this phase was not only to make the files usable, but to build a **clean, consistent, and reproducible dataset** for analysis.
+The objective of this phase was to build a **clean, consistent, and reproducible dataset** for analysis.

 The cleaning process focused on:

-- structural consistency across different datasets
+- structural consistency across datasets
 - standardization of columns, categories, and formats
 - removal of elements not useful for analysis
 - final validation of cleaned outputs